tabriztarh/instagram-ghost-remover/README.md

+## Instagram Ghost Remover

+A tool that will remove followers that haven't liked or commented on a single post of yours.

+### Why?

+Even though people are trying to increase their follower count, the quality of their followers may decrease.
+It is not uncommon to see people with 50K followers but only ~1500 likes at their posts.
+This tool aims to remove low-quality followers from your account.

+### How does it work?

+The tool will load all of your followers, all of your posts, all likes under the posts and all comments under the posts.
+Then, it will count all the likes and comments under your posts from your followers.
+At the end of the process, if a follower does not have any likes or comments, they'll be marked as a ghost.
+Finally it will force them out of your follower list by blocking and unblocking them.
+The whole process may take minutes to days, depending on the number of your followers.
+You may pause and resume it though (in case you need to turn your computer off in the middle).

+## Usage (tried to make it easy for non savvy people)

+(note: when I say type "x", you will type x WITHOUT THE QUOTES)

+ - Download this repo (this whole thing) as ZIP and unzip it.
+ - Open your terminal.
+(On Mac: open the Terminal app, on Windows, open Command Prompt, on Linux, well you probably know what you are doing anyway ;))
+ - Check Python version.
+(On Mac: type "python -V", on Windows, type "python".
+Press Enter.
+If you see something like Python 2.7 (I've tested on 2.7.10) great.
+If you get an error or see a Python 3.x version, download Python 2.7 (Google it).
+(Would it work with Python 3?
+Maybe, but I didn't test it.)
+ - Go to the folder that you unzipped this repo from the terminal.
+(Type "cd full_path_to_your_folder", for example "cd C:\Downloads\instagram-ghost-remover" or "cd /Users/Name/Downloads/instagram-ghost-remover".
+Of course these are just examples.
+You can just type "cd " (with the space after it) and drag-drop your folder into the terminal window to paste the full path to it).
+Press Enter.
+ - Type "pip install -r requirements-dev.txt".
+Press Enter.
+It may take about a minute to complete.
+When it stops downloading stuff and waits for you again, it's done.
+ - Type "python start.py".
+Press Enter.
+ - After that point, the whole thing is self explanatory.
+It will load a list of your followers, posts, likes your your posts, and comments on your posts.
+It may take a while (e.g. minutes, or about an hour or more if you've got lots of followers/posts etc).
+When it's done it will start blocking/unblocking those "ghost" followers that I explained earlier.
+You may stop (if you think it's enough or if you need to pause) when it starts blocking/unblocking by simply closing the terminal window.

+ ## Warning

+ The folder will contain your username and password in the file "credentials.py" and "credentials.pyc".
+Make sure those two files are safe from other people.

+ ## Notes

+  - The tool may not load more than 1000 likes for a single post.
+In 99% of the cases, I think we can ignore it.
+  - To avoid API limiting (Instagram doesn't allow too many actions in a short time) the tool waits randomly between blocks.
+If you get an API rate limit error, simply wait about an hour and run again.

+ ## Resuming after stopping

+ If you've stopped the tool and want to resume:

+  - Open your terminal.
+  - Go to the folder with the unzipped files again.
+  Type "python remove_ghost_followers.py".
+Press Enter.
+It should resume.

+---

+# Below is the original readme for Instagram Private API:

 # Instagram Private API

 A Python wrapper for the Instagram private API with no 3rd party dependencies.
 Supports both the app and web APIs.